How to Make Indian Dishes Diabetes-Friendly

 Rice

 Basmati rice is used often in Indian cooking for its aroma and fluffy texture.
-Some restaurants and grocery stores may offer brown basmati rice, which offers a little bit more fiber per serving than white basmati rice.
+Some restaurants and grocery stores may offer brown basmati rice, which offers a little bit more fiber (and 2 grams fiber) per one quarter cup dry than white basmati rice (0–1 gram fiber).
+One quarter cup dry, brown basmati rice is ~35 grams carb.

 Quinoa is another option as a higher fiber, higher protein, gluten free, whole grain.
 Quinoa can be substituted for rice in most Indian dishes.
 Quinoa is the highest in both protein and fiber compared to brown rice, brown basmati rice or white rice.